marionzr/nzr.orm/README.md

 #### v0.7.2

+Fixed/implemented the following issues/requests:

+* Add support to control transaction rollback manually.
+[Issue](https://github.com/marionzr/Nzr.Orm/issues/31)
+* Add support to save non-primitive values (Entities) as json.
+[Issue](https://github.com/marionzr/Nzr.Orm/issues/30)
+* Throw exceptions if the result of insert, update, delete and select are not expected.
+[Issue](https://github.com/marionzr/Nzr.Orm/issues/28)
+* Invalid column name 'xxx' but without table name.
+[Issue](https://github.com/marionzr/Nzr.Orm/issues/34)
+* Exception without better description that helps to solve the problem.
+[Issue](https://github.com/marionzr/Nzr.Orm/issues/29)
+* Add methods to retrieve the table and column names from the Dao.Schema.
+[Issue](https://github.com/marionzr/Nzr.Orm/issues/33)

+##### v0.8.0

 Try adding a default behavior for ForeignKeyAttribute so that some POCO classes can be used without any attributes.

-##### v0.8.0

 Add support to Multi Mapping and Foreign Keys for Update and Delete.